Travel to Budapest

 The shuttle bus single ticket is HUF 2200 (approx. € 6)

 For further information and timetable please check the website of the Centre for Budapest Transport at https://bkk.hu/en/travel-information/public-transport/airport-shuttle/

 Another bus line, 200E takes you to the Kőbánya-Kispest metro and train station for the prize of a normal bus ticket (HUF 350).
 If you stay in the south of Budapest and not in the city centre, you might prefer this solution.

 Further information about transfer options is available on the airport’s website: https://www.bud.hu/en .

 If you decide to take a taxi, please make sure to take the official taxi company of the airport, Főtaxi, which have booths at both terminals.

 A high quality public road network offers easy access to Hungary by car.
 The major expressways start from Budapest and typically head to the state border, constituting a radial network.
 Hungary has an electronic road toll payment system.
 You must purchase your e-sticker prior to entering the toll road.
 E-stickers are available on the internet (payable via bank card), at border crossing points, petrol stations and the customer offices of the National Toll Payment Services PLC.
 For more information on the road tolls, please visit the National Toll Payment Services PLC website.

 Public Transport in Budapest

 Do not forget to validate your ticket!
-You need to validate your ticket by inserting it into punching machines at the entrance to metro stations or on joining a bus/tram/trolley-bus.
 Ticket inspections are very common and can issue on-the-spot fines if you are travelling with invalidated ticket.
+At the same time, passes don’t need to be validated.
 Note that on some buses and trams you can only get on through the front door and you have to present a ticket or pass to the driver.